-Figure 1 shows three types of perspectives on climate change held by the pre-service English teachers.
-Firstly, they predominantly viewed climate change as a substantial global environmental challenge affecting both the Earth and humanity.
-For instance, SS2 stated that climate change had significant adverse impacts on both the Earth and humans, and hence, attempts to address climate change were necessary.
-SS6 opined that climate change was a global environmental issue primarily caused by human activities, leading to natural disasters.
+Figure 1 showed three types of perspectives about climate held by preservice English teachers.
+Firstly, pre-service English teachers predominantly viewed climate change as a substantial global environmental challenge affecting both the Earth and humanity.
+For instance, SS2 stated that the climate change holds significant adverse impacts on both the Earth and humans and hence attempts to address climate change are necessary.
+SS6 further adds that climate change is a global environmental issue primarily caused by human activities, leading to natural disasters.